dwp/accessibility-manual/app/views/best-practice/document-structure/partials/colour-contrast.md

 Large text is anything over 18pt, or bold text which is larger than 14pt.
 Normal text is anything under 18pt and is not bold.

-You can use the [WebAim Colour Contrast Checker](https://webaim.org/resources/contrastchecker/) to make sure your colour combinations are accessible.
+You can use the [WebAim Colour Contrast Checker](https://webaim.org/resources/contrastchecker/) or [Contrast Ratio](https://contrast-ratio.com/) to make sure your colour combinations are accessible.